US Open: Andy Murray and Katie Boulter lead British charge at this year's final Grand Slam of the year

 Beaten by Boulter in the final in Nottingham, Burrage has joined her in the top 100 and in the main draw at Flushing Meadows, where she will make her Grand Slam debut on foreign soil.
 It has been a breakthrough season for the 24-year-old, who is another player to struggle with injuries during her career.
 Burrage has proved her competitive mettle in 2023 with several narrow victories, beating 10 top-100 opponents along the way.
 She plays Anna Blinkova in the last match on Court 9 on Tuesday.

-Miyazaki qualified for the main draw after recording victories against Daria Snigur, Valeria Savinykh, and Viktoria Hruncakova.
-She plays second on Court 8 on Monday against Russia's Margarita Betova, who is playing under a protected ranking after coming back from having a child.
+Miyazaki qualified for the main draw after recording victories against Daria Snigur, Valeria Savinykh, and Viktoria Hruncakova and Miyazaki emulated Emma Raducanu from two years ago in coming through the qualifiers, the 27-year-old emerging victorious against Russian Betova 6-3 6-3.

 It has also been a tricky last few months for Evans, who has lost his opening match in eight of his last nine tour-level events.
 The one time he made it through, though, in Washington earlier this month, he went on to claim the biggest title of his career.
 The 33-year-old will again be seeded and has a very good record at Flushing Meadows, having reached the third round four times and the fourth round once.
 Evans is last on Court 12 against Daniel Galan on Tuesday.